Application Requirements

 International Academic Records

 Please consult the list below for further clarification on the types of international academic records required by the admissions committee.
-Note that this list is not comprehensive; if you have questions about the types of documents required for your personal academic background, please contact our offices via email at [email protected].
+Note that this list is not comprehensive, and that transcripts in languages other than English must be accompanied by a certified translation.
+If you have questions about the types of documents required for your personal academic background, please contact our offices via email at [email protected].

 The admissions process for the Columbia University International Dual Degree Programs is administered by the School of General Studies and is highly selective.
 Thus, applicants may not simultaneously apply to the Dual Degree Program and to Columbia College (CC) or Columbia Engineering (SEAS).
 Additionally, candidates are not eligible to apply to the School of General Studies, including the Dual Degree Program, if in the last three years they were rejected by CC/SEAS.
 Finally, students may not submit an application to more than one Columbia International Dual Degree Program for any given academic term.